NajiElKotob/Awesome-BI/Glossary.md

 * Citizen Data Scientist - A person who creates or generates models that leverage predictive or prescriptive analytics, but whose primary job function is outside of the field of statistics and analytics. [simplilearn](https://www.simplilearn.com/citizen-data-scientists-article)

+* Data exhaust - Data exhaust is the data generated as a byproduct of people’s online actions and choices. [techtarget.com](https://whatis.techtarget.com/definition/data-exhaust)